jrandj/redhat/README.md

 		# replace lines at the top with server time.nist.gov
         ```

-    * Create an 800M swap partition on the `vdb` disk and use the UUID to ensure that it is persistant:
+    * Create an 800M swap partition on the `vdb` disk and use the UUID to ensure that it is persistent:
         ```shell
 		fdisk -l # note that we have one MBR partitions fdisk /dev/vdb